- やさしい日本語

 ⑧ Accompanying family members

-Only Specified Skilled Worker (ii) are allowed to bring their family members (spouse, children) along if they meet the requirements.
+For Specified Skilled Worker (ii), family members (spouse, children) are allowed to accompany them if they meet the requirements.

 ⑨Number of accepted students